 While the plan area is relatively small, the environmental water characteristics and requirements vary significantly, with areas of rich biodiversity associated with both surface and groundwater resources.
 During the dry season the creeks, rivers and springs rely on discharges from groundwater to maintain flows.
-Flows are driven by climatic conditions, which can vary from very dry to very wet.
+Historically, flows are significantly driven by climatic conditions, which can vary from very dry to very wet.